North Carolina Bar Association

 Corporate and in-house legal departments shall compete in a single category, regardless of the size of the organization or legal department.
 When submitting your Team Application, simply designate how many employees are in your legal department.

-Teams that share information about #LFF2021 and/or food insecurity in North Carolina on social media (LinkedIn, Facebook, Twitter, Instagram, etc.) at any time throughout the competition can receive up to 1,000 bonus pounds: 200 pounds for each post.
-For full credit, no two posts may be duplicative or made on the same day.
-To receive credit for social media posts, please screenshot the post and email it to Erin@GardnerSkelton.com no later than 11:59 p.m. on March 31.
+Teams that share information about #NCLFF22 and/or food insecurity in North Carolina on social media (LinkedIn, Facebook, Twitter, Instagram, etc.) at least one time throughout the competition can receive 300 pounds.
+Please tag FTC and NCBA in your post.
+To receive credit for social media posts, please screenshot the post and email it to email@example.com no later than 11:59 p.m. on March 31.

 Be on the lookout throughout the competition for ways that your team might be able to earn even more bonus pounds.